-Sonoma County has some of the most pleasant weather you can imagine, and offers all the best features of Northern California — scenic coastline and beaches, the mystical Russian River, and magical redwood forests.
-Sonoma County is also the home of farm-to-table dining, many diverse festivals, fantastic farmers markets, scrumptious restaurants, and of course over 425 wineries!
+Sonoma County and offers all the best features of Northern California — scenic coastline and beaches, the majestic Russian River, and magical redwood forests.
+Sonoma County is also the home of farm-to-table dining, many diverse festivals, fantastic farmers markets, scrumptious restaurants and over 425 wineries!

 Santa Rosa, with a population of nearly 180,000, is the county seat of Sonoma County and the largest city in the North Bay.
 Santa Rosa was recently ranked as fourth of the ten California cities listed in U.S. News and World Report’s ranking of “Best Places to Live,” and is an ideal location to cultivate work-life balance.
 Local attractions include Annadel State Park, Luther Burbank Home and Gardens, Luther Burbank Center for the Arts, and the world-class Green Music Center.

-While most physicians live in Santa Rosa, you can live in quite a wide variety of settings within a 20 minute radius of Santa Rosa, including Sebastopol, Windsor, Kenwood, and the hip town of Petaluma.
-College town neighborhoods in Santa Rosa’s “JC (Junior College) area” or Rohnert Park (home to Sonoma State University) are popular, as well as beautiful rural settings in “west county” such as Forestville.
+While most physicians live in Santa Rosa, you can live in quite a wide variety of settings within a 20- minute radius of Santa Rosa, including Sebastopol, Windsor, Kenwood, and the hip town of Petaluma.
+College town neighborhoods include Santa Rosa’s “JC (Junior College) area” or Rohnert Park (home to Sonoma State University) and there are beautiful rural settings in west county such as Forestville.

 Kaiser Permanente Santa Rosa Medical Center

-The Family Medicine residency is the first residency at Kaiser Permanente Santa Rosa Medical Center.
-Family Medicine residents from Sutter Regional Hospital also have regularly scheduled rotations at our facility.
+The Family Medicine residency is the first ACGME-sponsored residency at Kaiser Permanente Santa Rosa Medical Center.
+Family Medicine residents from Sutter Regional Hospital also have regularly scheduled rotations in several specialty departments at our facility.
 We have been teaching medical students at our facility for decades, regularly hosting third-year medical students from UCSF and Touro-California for their core clerkships in addition to our fourth-year residency sub-interns who visit from schools around the country.

 Our Patient Population